TommiHonkanen/arduino-smartwatch/README.md

    ```

 7. Scan the QR code shown in the terminal on your Android device to open the app.
 Make sure that your Android device is connected to the same wi-fi as your computer.

+Remember to update the API key in the `WeatherModal.tsx` file if you want to use the weather update feature.

 ## Usage